jflanigan/jamr/README.md

     . scripts/config.sh
     scripts/ALIGN.sh < amr_input_file > output_file

 The output of the aligner is described in [docs/Alignment Format](docs/Alignment_Format.md).
-Currently the aligner works best for release r3 data (AMR Specification v1.0), but it will run on newer data as well.
+The aligner has been updated for SemEval 2016.

 #Hand Alignments